VUB-HYDR/2024_Pietroiusti_etal_ESD/README.md

 The model can be run from the main `WBM_model.py` script. `WBM_settings.py` acts as a namelist and should be modified to run the model under different scenarios and forcings and to specify input data paths, `WBM_inicon.py` initiates constants in the model, `WBM_inigeom.py` imports shapefiles and geoinformation about Lake Victoria and the basin.

-All input data necessary to run the model is in the `lakevic-eea-wbm/input_data` and `lakevic-eea-wbm/modified_data` directories, except for precipitation data (see 'Data availability' below).
+All input data necessary to run the model is in `lakevic-eea-wbm/input_data` and `lakevic-eea-wbm/modified_data`, except for precipitation (see 'Data availability').

 The model takes as inputs:
-1. Precipitation data, which should be remapped using the provided grid specifications `mygrid.txt`.
+1. Precipitation data, which should be remapped using the grid specifications in `mygrid.txt`.
     - observational run: PERSIANN-CDR 1983-2020
     - attribution runs: CMIP6 GCM output historical and hist-nat bias adjusted with ISIMI3BASD from ISIMIP3b
-2. Evaporation data (`input_data/evap`)
+2. Evaporation data `input_data/evap`
-3. Information on soil classes, land use, basin and lake shapefiles (`input_data/CN`)
+3. Information on soil classes, land use, basin and lake shapefiles `input_data/CN`
 4. Outflow
-    - observational run: semi-observational outflow (`input_data/outflow`)
+    - observational run: semi-observational outflow `input_data/outflow` and `input_data/shapefiles`
     - attribution runs: calculated using the Agreed Curve.

 The water balance model is based on the MATLAB version developed in [Vanderkelen et al. 2018, HESS, "Modelling the water balance of Lake Victoria"](https://hess.copernicus.org/articles/22/5509/2018/).